Wizards of Waverly Place: The Movie: Plot

-Later, Theresa catches Alex trying to use magic to get away from her family, leading to an argument that results in her grounding Alex for two months and taking away her magic privileges.
+Later, Theresa catches Alex trying to use magic to get away from her family, leading to an argument that results in Alex being grounded and losing magic privileges.
 In a fit of rage, Alex wishes that her parents had never met.
-A smuggled wand and spell book, which Alex was holding at the time, grant her wish and as a result creates an alternate reality where Jerry and Theresa do not remember their kids and do not know each other.
+Alex's smuggled wand and spellbook accidentally grant her wish and create an alternate reality where Jerry and Theresa do not remember their kids and do not know each other.